Western Massachusetts Veterans Outreach Project

 Combat veterans are often exposed to multiple traumatic episodes throughout their military careers.
 While some studies have found that combat trauma is related to suicide, others have not, meaning the heightened risk of suicide may depend on how intense and how often a veteran experienced combat trauma.
 Some service members can experience traumatic events; combat related or not, and walk away without significant effects, while others are haunted forever.
 Every veteran has a different experience during their time in service and no two veteran's experiences are the same.

-Depression is a topic that holds particular significance for our nation's veterans, many of whom struggle with mental health issues that stem from combat, deployment, declining physical health and readjusting to civilian life.
+Depression holds particular significance for our nation's veterans, many of whom struggle with mental health issues that stem from combat, deployment, declining physical health and readjusting to civilian life.

 Suicide affects veterans disproportionately.
-Although Veterans represent less than 6 percent of the total population, they account for more than 14 percent of all suicides, according to the latest U.S. Department of Veterans Affairs report on suicide.
-According to the Veterans Administration (VA), each day, 20 veterans die by suicide.
-Veterans have a 41 to 61 percent higher risk of suicide than nonveterans.
+Although veterans represent less than 6 percent of the total population, they account for more than 18 percent of all suicides, according to the latest U.S. Department of Veterans Affairs report on suicide.
+According to the Veterans Administration (VA), over the last decade approximately 20 veterans have died by suicide each day.
+And veterans have a 41 to 61 percent higher risk of suicide than nonveterans.
 Their rate of depression is five times higher than civilians.
-(See reports here: https://www.va.gov/opa/pressrel/pressrelease.cfm?id=5565 and this article: https://www.mentalhealthfirstaid.org/2018/11/suicide-among-veterans-and-why-it-matters/).

-For additional information on depression among Veterans, visit https://www.mentalhealth.va.gov/mentalhealth/depression/index.asp
+For additional information on depression among veterans, visit the VA Mental Health web page on depression.